 - Symptoms of patients with heart failure will be significantly improved.

 - Increased compliance of the patients.

 - Shortening of hospital stays of heart failure patients.

 Heart Failure, Myocardial Infarction, Coronary Artery Disease (Ischemic Heart Disease), Myocarditis, Myocardial Hypoxia

-- Patent applications (Germany, PCT) filed
+- Patent applications (Germany, EP, USA) filed

 - In-vivo studies successful in mice

 RWTH Aachen University is looking for partners for patent commercialization